PhilipPartsch/ReConf2023-Product-As-Code/docs/requirements/software_specification.rst

    :satisfies: CSTRQ_MERGE_DICTS

-   The above defined function to merge dictionaries shall treat list as: non, one, two or many dictionaries organized in a list.
+   The above defined function to merge dictionaries shall treat list as: none, one, two or many dictionaries organized in a list.

    .. verify:: Test function with appropriate number of dictionaries
       :id: VERIFY_SWRQ_LIST_OF_DICTS